 Students who participate in their hearing may appeal the outcome of their case.
-Appeals are considered by the Vice President of Student Affairs/Dean of Students, their designee, or an Appeal Board.
-Appeal Boards consist of members of the University community and are advised by the Vice President of Student Affairs/Dean of Students or designee.
+Appeals are considered by the Dean of Students, their designee, or an Appeal Board.
+Appeal Boards consist of members of the College community and are advised by the Dean of Students or designee.

-Students have five (5) business days from the date of their decision letter to submit a formal letter of appeal to the Office of Student Affairs unless the safety of the University requires greater expediency.
+Students have five (5) business days from the date of their decision letter to submit a formal letter of appeal to the Office of Student Affairs, unless the safety of the College requires greater expediency.
 Appeal letters should state the grounds for appeal and provide a rationale to support the stated grounds.